Top of the page

 The most common treatments for shingles include:

-If you have pain that lasts longer than a month after your shingles rash heals, your doctor may diagnose post-herpetic neuralgia (PHN).
-It's the most common complication of shingles.
-PHN can cause pain for months or years.
-It affects 10 to 15 out of 100 people who have had shingles.footnote 3 Treatment to reduce the pain of PHN includes:
+If you have pain that lasts longer than 3 months after your shingles rash heals, your doctor may diagnose post-herpetic neuralgia (PHN).
+Treatment to reduce pain from PHN includes:

 In some cases, shingles causes long-term problems.
-Treatment depends on the specific complication.
+Treatment depends on what the problem is.

 To learn more about Healthwise, visit Healthwise.org.